mc-similian/bambulab-ams-spoolman-filamentstatus/README.md

 This project integrates a Bambulab AMS system with Spoolman to synchronize filament spool usage.
 It listens for MQTT updates from the printer and manages spools on Spoolman.

+Please note that these data represent rough estimates communicated by the AMS!

 This project is based on the idea of a script from [Diogo Resende](https://github.com/dresende) posted in this issue https://github.com/Donkie/Spoolman/issues/217